Resources for Voters

 Join Hopkins Votes by committing to register 100% of your eligible students to vote.

-During the 2018 midterm cycle, 44.8% of Hopkins students who were eligible to vote cast a ballot.
-By committing to 100% participation in the 2020 election, you and your organization can boost student turnout and help Hopkins Votes fulfill its mission to cultivate an active, more engaged electorate.
+By committing to 100% participation in the 2022 election, you and your organization can boost student turnout and help Hopkins Votes fulfill its mission to cultivate an active, more engaged electorate.
 Hopkins Votes has created toolkits and training to help you and your team make this happen.

 Johns Hopkins has joined more than 1,400 college campuses across the country in the All-In Campus Democracy Challenge, a national, nonpartisan initiative that inspires, supports, and celebrates colleges and universities working to improve civic learning, political engagement, and voter participation.
 JHU President Ronald J. Daniels serves on the All-In Challenge’s President’s Council and solicits engagement from fellow Centennial College presidents.

-In 2019, Johns Hopkins received two All-In Campus Democracy Challenge awards after an increase in student participation during the midterm election cycle from 14.4% in 2014 to 44.8% in 2018.
+In 2019, Johns Hopkins received two All-In Campus Democracy Challenge awards after an increase in student participation during the midterm election cycle in 2018.
 The university earned Gold Certification—reserved for schools with a student voting participation rate between 40% and 49%—as well as a Best in Class award for the most-improved voting rate at a large, private institution.
+Johns Hopkins continues its commitment to democratic engagement following the 2020 Presidential Election in preparation for the 2022 midterm election cycle.

 Johns Hopkins is an active participant in Ask Every Student, a national program that augments the university’s voter engagement activities.